Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 The regulations do not require jurisdictions to levy penalties for contamination of containers.
 However, nothing in the regulations prevents a jurisdiction from imposing processing fees or penalties in an effort to reduce contamination.
 If a jurisdiction allows for penalties or processing fees, then the jurisdiction would determine how to address the situation of shared collection service.

 Q: Can generators remotely monitor container contents in an effort to implement best recycling practices and comply with the law?

 Yes.
 The regulations do not prohibit organic waste generators from monitoring their container contents, remotely or otherwise.

 Q: Does Article 3, Section 18984.10 allow a jurisdiction to enter into common areas of a multifamily complex to verify that the property has organics service or not?

-This section does not prohibit or authorize a jurisdiction to enter a common area.
 The regulations do not provide new authority to enter a private living space.
 If a jurisdiction currently inspects common areas, they are doing so under existing authority, which these regulations do not inhibit.

 Q: Will the regulations address exemptions for multifamily dwellings or commercial businesses that don't have space for organic waste collection containers?

 Article 3, Section 18984.11(a)(2) allows a jurisdiction to provide physical space waivers, which waives a commercial business’ or property owner’s obligation to comply with some or all of the organic waste collection service requirements (see Article 3, Sections 18984.11(a)(2), 18984.1(a), and 18984.2).
 Jurisdictions are not required to provide waivers.
 To provide this waiver, the commercial business or property owner is required to provide documentation, or the jurisdiction must have evidence from its staff, a hauler, licensed architect, or licensed engineer, that demonstrates that the premises lack adequate space for containers.